cncf/tag-security/.github/ISSUE_TEMPLATE/suggestion.md

 ---

-Description: what's your idea?
+Description: What's your idea?

 Impact: Describe your hopes for how this would reduce risk for the cloud native ecosystem.
 Who will this help?
 How will it help them?

 Scope: How much effort will this take? ok to provide a range of options if or "not yet determined"

 Additional info:
-- reference to supporting material
+- Reference to supporting material
-- links to related site
+- Links to related site
-- feel free delete this section if you don't have more info
+- Feel free to delete this section if you don't have more info